Chapter 2 RStudio Projects

 3. From RStudio click File -> Open Project... and open the R4EnvChem-ProjectTemplate.Rproj file from the unzipped folder.

-If you’ve followed the steps above you should have successfully downloaded and opened an RStudio project, and it should look like this:
+If you’ve followed the steps above you should have successfully downloaded and opened an RStudio project, and it should contain these files in this structure:

 Note how the project name is displayed on the top right.
 You can quickly switch between projects here which is useful if you’ll be using R for many different labs/courses.
 As well, take note that the working directory has changed to the one where the RStudio project is located.
 Since you’ve downloaded the entire project, the working directory for the project includes the example scripts and data files you’ll need to continue along with the remainder of this book.
 If you open the project folder (or access it from the Files tab) it should look like this: